-Size and Connection - Roof drain/foundation drain connection from the house shall be 6-inch diameter and shall be extended to a storm drain structure (not connected directly to a stormwater pipe).
+Size and Connection: Roof drain/foundation drain connection from the house, when required based on Figure 3.1 of Volume III of the 2005 Ecology Manual, shall be 6-inch diameter and shall be extended to a storm drain structure (not connected directly to a stormwater pipe).
 Foundation drains shall be separate from roof drains around the building foundation.
 Pipes shall be smooth wall, rigid type (sewer grade).
 Pipes shall not be corrugated polyethylene (such as flexible ADS).
-Roof and footing drain connection stubs shall be at least one (1) foot below the lowest existing elevation of the building envelope on all newly-created lots, unless a different elevation is approved or required by the Stormwater Engineer.
+Roof and footing drain connection stubs shall be at least one 1 foot below the lowest existing elevation of the building envelope on all newly-created lots, unless a different elevation is approved or required by the Stormwater Engineer.
 The minimum cover over yard drain lines is 18 inches.
 For subdivisions, no more than three (3) roof drain stubs are allowed on a single roof drain collection pipe.
-Provide a tracer wire along plastic pipe from the building to the property line.

-Building Footings - Building footings shall be designed, or pipe located, such that the footing shall not bear on the pipe.
+Building Footings: Building footings shall be designed, or pipe located, such that the footing shall not bear on the pipe.